-What's interesting is that modern science is now starting to echo some of their claims on the nature of consciousness, the age of humanity, layers of reality, and the beginning of the universe.
-This isn't yet the mainstream view, but the alignment is increasingly hard to ignore.
+What's striking is that modern science is now starting to echo some of their oldest claims, on the nature of consciousness, the layers of reality, and the beginning of the universe.
+This isn't the mainstream view yet, but the alignment is getting harder to ignore.

-Esoteric philosophy isn't some far away concept either.
-It's in the days of the week, the symbols on our money, the language we use, and the holidays we still celebrate.
-Every time you say “Bless You!” or wear your wedding ring or knock on wood.
-Most of modern life is built on older traditions we know nothing about.
-Most of us have never had time to look and the source material is far too vast for one person to read in a lifetime.
-It's been suppressed by some and hidden by others for a number of reasons.
-The material has existed but the ability for the average person to access it has been a major problem.
+And this isn't some far away concept.
+It's in the days of the week, the language you speak, and the holidays you still celebrate.
+Every time you say “bless you,” wear a wedding ring, or knock on wood, you're taking part in it.
+Most of modern life is built on older traditions we know almost nothing about.
+The trouble is that most people don't know it exists, they don't know where to look, and the source material is far too vast to read in a lifetime.

-We're a subscription-based non-profit.
+SOL is a subscription-based nonprofit.
 Proceeds fund underserved research in consciousness, physics, and archaeology.
-Members get front row seats to the investigation and help fund real research while learning what our ancestors actually believed about the universe and our place in it.
+Members get a front row seat to the investigation, help fund real research, and learn what our ancestors actually believed about the universe and our place in it.
 See you inside.

 Lines of Inquiry